oaimli/oaimli.github.io/index.md

 My research interest falls in developing machine learning models mainly with deep neural networks for natural language processing (NLP) with the aim of helping machines understand and generate natural language like human beings.
 In these years of pursuing the PhD degree, my research has been focused on pre-trained language models based abstractive summarization with deep comprehension of text relationships, aiming to develop computing methods to improve understanding of source texts for high-quality abstractive summarization based on pre-trained language models.

-- Text summarization in an abstractive manner
+- Generative text summarization
-- Pre-trained large language models
 - Sequence-to-sequence learning (seq2seq)
+- Pre-trained large language models and their collaborative learning
 - Data- and parameter-efficient methods for training and inference

 ### Selected Publications